-Browser cookies not only helps to identify your computer but they also serve the purpose of tracking your activity.
+Browser cookies not only help to identify your computer, but they also serve the purpose of tracking your activity.
 Now, this is not always as serious as it sounds.
 The way it works is that when you visit any cookie-enabled website for the first time, for example, let’s say the Amazon.
 The site will put a cookie on your computer that contains a unique ID.

 How to Show Cookie Consent in WordPress Without Plugin?

 The fundamental criteria to comply with the guidelines of GDPR is to show the consent to your website visitors.
 You need to tell your visitors about all the information which you or any other 3rd party application/service may be collecting from them.
 Furthermore, you also need to ensure that you give them the appropriate and easy way to withdraw from the consent.